-- (i) The Central Repository, under the oversight of the Plan Processor, and consistent with Appendix D, Central Repository Requirements, shall receive, consolidate, and retain all CAT Data. - (ii) The Central Repository shall collect (from a SIP or pursuant to an NMS Plan) and retain on a current and continuing basis, in a format compatible with the Participant Data and Industry Member Data, all data, including the following (collectively, "SIP Data"): - (A) information, including the size and quote condition, on quotes including the National Best Bid and National Best Offer for each NMS Security; - (B) Last Sale Reports and transaction reports reported pursuant to an effective transaction reporting plan filed with the SEC pursuant to, and meeting the requirements of, SEC Rules 601 and 608; - (C) trading halts, Limit Up/Limit Down price bands, and Limit Up/Limit Down indicators; and - (D) summary data or reports described in the specifications for each of the SIPs and disseminated by the respective SIP.
+- (i) The Central Repository, under the oversight of the Plan Processor, and consistent with Appendix D, Central Repository Requirements, shall receive, consolidate, and retain all CAT Data. - (ii) The Central Repository shall collect (from a SIP or pursuant to an NMS Plan) and retain on a current and continuing basis, in a format compatible with the Participant Data and Industry Member Data, all data, including the following (collectively, "SIP Data"): - (A) information, including the size and quote condition, on quotes including the National Best Bid and National Best Offer for each NMS Security; - (B) Last Sale Reports and transaction reports reported pursuant to an effective transaction reporting plan filed with the SEC pursuant to, and meeting the requirements of, SEC Rules 601 and 608; - (C) trading halts, LULD price bands, and LULD indicators; and - (D) summary data.